eighteyes/dev-prompts/README.md

 >
 > Note, the architect role doesn't permit file writing, so this 'archa' needs to be a custom role.

+## Workflow

+In your prompt be sure to include `Ask Questions` for stronger adherence to the gated workflow.

+We write out exploratory questions in the output of the files instead of inline.
+It seems to be the only way to manage to get a good Q/A cycle going.
+Ensure auto edit is off and put your answers into the response instead of allowing it to write the `*.md` file. *answer the questions for best results*

 Moves through 7 modes, starting with a product focus, creating files along the way in `ai-docs`, finishing with a readme.

 Validate the output here before continuing with coding, especially `plan.md`, as we will refer to that while coding.